sciactive/pnotify/README.md

 * `openLast()`<br>
   Open the last closed/closing notice in the stack.

 There are other methods on the stack class, but you shouldn't use them.
-They're meant to be internal.
+They're meant to be internal, so they begin with an underscore.

+Stack properties:

+* `stack.notices` - An "array" of notices.
+It's actually built on the fly from the double linked list the notices are actually stored in.
+* `stack.length` - How many notices there are in the stack.
+* `stack.leader` - When a stack is modalish, this is the notice that is open in the non-modal state.

+All of the options are properties as well.

 > :warning: Calling something like `alert({text: 'notice', stack: new Stack({dir1: 'down', firstpos1: 25})});` may not do what you want.
 It will create a notice, but that notice will be in its own stack and will overlap other notices.